LWSS/evdev-mirror/README.md

 * You can now read keyboard events from that device, (see the example)

 ## Credits
+-[Heep](https://github.com/h33p/) for his new method of getting symbol addresses

 -Alexey Lozovsky - For his series of articles [part1](https://www.apriorit.com/dev-blog/544-hooking-linux-functions-1) about ftrace and hooking with ftrace along with code snippets that I used in this project.